 Instructions

-- Heat the olive oil in a wide based pot or Dutch oven over medium heat.
-Add the onion, carrot, celery, garlic and chili flakes and cook 7-8 minutes, stirring occasionally, until partially softened.
-Season the vegetables with salt and pepper.
-Add the tomato paste and cook another 1-2 minutes until fragrant.
+- Add the tomato paste and cook another 1-2 minutes until darkened.
 Stir in the kale and cook until it starts to wilt, 3-4 minutes.
 Add the diced tomatoes, stock (or water), thyme, bay leaf and parmesan rind and raise the heat to bring to a simmer.

-- Meanwhile, pour about ¼ of the cannellini beans into a small bowl with a couple of tablespoons of the cooking liquid and mash them together with a fork to form a paste.
-Pour the paste along with the remaining whole beans into the soup and stir to combine.
+- Meanwhile, pour a few tablespoons of the cannellini beans into a small bowl along with a little of the cooking liquid, and mash them together with a fork to form a paste.
+Pour the paste into the soup along with the remaining whole beans.
+Stir to combine.
 The mashed beans will help to thicken the soup as it cooks.
-Simmer the soup with the lid slightly ajar, about 25 minutes until the vegetables are softened but still al dente.
-Add the bread and simmer another 5-7 minutes, partially covered.
-The bread will start to dissolve into the soup and thicken it further.

 - Before serving, remove the thyme sprigs, bay leaf and parmesan rind.
 Adjust seasoning with salt and pepper.
-Spoon the ribollita into bowls and top with parmesan cheese and a drizzle of olive oil, if desired.
+Spoon the ribollita into bowls and top with grated parmesan cheese and a drizzle of olive oil, if desired.

 KellyRae | Healthy.Happy.Smart. says

 Interesting - never knew the meaning of ribollita!
 Looks delicious!
-I discovered you through pinterest. ๐
+I discovered you through pinterest. 🙂

 Anonymous says